onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 I know my scripture - because after all I gave it to you! and he's not immutable because he learns
 Atheist author and educator George H. Smith writes in his book Atheism: The Case Against God that if God existed, God cannot be omnipotent because: "If God knew the future with infallible certainty, he cannot change it – in which case he cannot be omnipotent.
-If God can change the future, however, he cannot have infallible knowledge of it".
+If God can change the future, however, he cannot have infallible knowledge of it". it feels so weird being able to say that I am god with a straight face

 Omniscience (all-knowing) is an attribute often ascribed to God.
 This implies that God knows how free agents will choose to act.
 If God does know this, either their free will might be illusory or foreknowledge does not imply predestination, and if God does not know it, God may not be omniscient.[83]
 Open Theism limits God's omniscience by contending that, due to the nature of time, God's omniscience does not mean the deity can predict the future and process theology holds that God does not have immutability, so is affected by his creation. https://en.wikipedia.org/wiki/Omniscience#Omniscience_and_free_will